winster/springsecurity-keycloak/README.md

 * If `Client` is using `https` protocol with `Auth Server`, then `Resource Server` should also use `https` while validating the `token` against `Auth Server`.
 Otherwise `iss claim` check will fail

-* Spring Oauth Jose library 5.3.3 still uses RestTemplate
+* Spring Oauth Jose library 5.3.3 supports both JwtDecoder and ReactiveJwtDecoder.
+If you want to use webclient use the latter

 * With access token lifespan at 1 minute, causes the Client to request for new token every time.
 Client's scheduled job runs every 10 seconds.
 Changing the lifespan to 5 minutes seems to resolve the issue.
 OTOH, explicit logout of sessions from Auth Server does not seem to have any effect on Client or Resource Server.
 Yet to explore further...